Carleton-SCI/OHLG/README.md

 # OHLG (Oblivious Homomorphic Logic Gates)
 ## Overview
-This repo provides an un-optimized prototype for the Oblivious Homomorphic Logic Gates scheme [1].
+This repo provides an unoptimized prototype for the Oblivious Homomorphic Logic Gates scheme [1].
 The system allows executing an obfuscated circuit on encrypted data, and producing encrypted output.
 So it basically hides the inputs, the process, and the output from the operator server who does the processing.
 The system is visualized in the figure below.
 ![System Overview figure](Sys_overview.png)
 The system consists of two parties, the client and the server:
 * **Client**: The client is the owner of the data and the circuit, but with low computing and storage power.
 It encrypts the data to be processed, encrypts the gates' parameters, serializes the data flow description, and sends them along with the HE bootstrapping key to the server side.
 The client then decrypts the evaluation results sent back from the server.